yaptide/for_developers/docs/frontend/examples.md

 # Examples directory

-This directory contains examples of simulation projects for the editor.
+Directory public/examples in ui repository contains examples of simulation projects for the editor.
 To add a new example, create a new JSON file in this directory.
 The naming convention for the file is as follows:

 - ex{number of the example}.json